 July 2016 Little Golden Books (Random House) This pampered pup lives a life of luxury… relaxing in the swimming pool, a butler serving lunch, shopping sprees, spa treatments, but will she win the prestigious Dog Show?

 ^ Wild Child -written & illustrated by Steven Salerno August 2015 Abrams Books for Young Readers.
-The jungle animals must try and tame the wildest creature of them all, or there will never be any peace and quiet in the jungle ever again.
+Suddenly one day a new kind of creature wanders into the jungle, a small thing with soft smooth skin and just two tiny teeth... but it is a terror, pestering all the other jungle animals relentlessly.
+So, the jungle animals must figure out a way to tame this wild thing, or there will never be any peace and quiet in the jungle ever again.

-^ The Fantastic Ferris Wheel-written by Betsy Harvey Kraft, illustrated by Steven Salerno October 2015 Christy Ottaviano Books.
+^ The Fantastic Ferris Wheel (non-fiction) written by Betsy Harvey Kraft, illustrated by Steven Salerno October 2015 Christy Ottaviano Books.
 The construction of the very first giant observation wheel for the 1893 Chicago World’s Fair, nicknamed The Ferris Wheel, was created by American engineer George Washington Ferris.

 ^ BOOM! -written by Mary Lyn Ray, illustrated by Steven Salerno June 2013 Hyperion Books (Disney).
 About a brave little dog not afraid of anything… except thunder!